02-003 Code of Conduct_20212-003

 No Member shall disclose or release by any means to any member of the public, any

-when required by law or authorized by Council or the Local Board to do so.
-Nor shall Members
+except when required by law or authorized by Council or the Local Board to do so.
+Nor

-use confidential information for personal or private gain, or for the gain of immediate relatives or
+shall Members use confidential information for personal or private gain, or for the gain of

 • items under litigation, negotiation, or personnel matters;